 I have just finished watching a six-part series on Netflix, "The English Game" about the early days of football in England, around 1880s.
 The series are very good as it includes a strong historical component beyond football on the industrialization of Britain and the enormous changes that English society underwent in the second half of the 19th century.

-With Suter as captain, Blackburn make it to the FA Cup final as the first workers' team ever.
-They successfully fight against the FA's attempt to throw Blackburn out of the competition due to professionalism, with the inspired help of Sir Arthur Kinnaird, Old Etonian's open-minded captain, and go on to win the first FA Cup final for a workers' club; 2-1 after extra time.
+With Suter as captain, Blackburn nevertheless make it to the FA Cup final as the first workers' team ever.
+They successfully fight against the FA's attempt to throw Blackburn out of the competition due to professionalism, and with the inspired help of Sir Arthur Kinnaird, Old Etonian's open-minded captain, Blackburn go on to win the first FA Cup final for a workers' club; 2-1 after extra time.

 Of course, as a history and football fanatic I have looked up how far the history in the series is correct.

 In 1883 Old Etonians, captained by Kinnard, made it to yet another the FA Cup Final, this time to face Blackburn Olympic.
 Blackburn Olympic won 2-1 and became the first workers' club to win the FA Cup.
-As in the series they won 2-1, after extra time, which Kinnard had accepted to play instead of a rematch (as he does in the series).
-But contrary to the series, Suter did not play that match, since he was playing for Olympic's rivals of Blackburn Rovers!
+As in the series, they won 2-1 after extra time, which Kinnard had accepted to play instead of a rematch (as he indeed does in the series).
+But contrary to the TV show, Suter did not play that match since he was playing for Olympic's rivals of Blackburn Rovers!